DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 ### Ideal recipe criteria
 As students generally have little time to spare from their studies, a recipe is recommended to follow these criteria.
-Although, a student may always want to add more complex recipes, to challenge themselves for example, so the recipe app will not penalize students for not following these criteria exactly.
+Though, a student may want to add more complex recipes, to challenge themselves for example, so the recipe app will not check if students are following the criteria.

 1. Generally have less than 10 main ingredients (sauces, spices, condiments, garnish, and others do not count)
 2. Have ingredients that are relatively accessible to get and not too expensive